Sitecore/developer-portal/data/markdown/pages/learn/accelerate/sitecoreai/pre-development/developer-considerations/web-developer-experience.md

 ---

 ## Context
-Web Application developers working on XM Cloud projects face unique challenges when collaborating across team roles as introduced in the [Preparing for an XM Cloud project](/learn/accelerate/xm-cloud/pre-development/project-planning/preparing-for-an-xm-cloud-project) recipe.
+Web Application developers working on SitecoreAI projects face unique challenges when collaborating across team roles as introduced in the [Preparing for a SitecoreAI project](/learn/accelerate/xm-cloud/pre-development/project-planning/preparing-for-an-xm-cloud-project) recipe.
 They need specific support from their team members and well-defined practices to work efficiently in collaborative environments.
 Understanding these workflow requirements is essential for establishing effective quality standards.

 ## Execution
 Projects can face multiple challenges but it’s often common that issues start to arise when there are: